pu-bioinformatics/bash-scripting-urbanslug/README.md

-# bash-refresher
+# Bash for bio

-Quick refresher to gauge our current understanding of bash
+My bash for bio stuff